xlandscape/xOffFieldSoilRisk/README.md

 ## About the project
-XOffFieldSoil is a modular model that simulates processes at a landscape-scale and allows to assess potential effects of pesticide applications on off-field soil organisms.
+XOffFieldSoil is a modular model that simulates processes at a landscape-scale and allows assessing potential effects of pesticide applications on off-field soil organisms.
 Its main features are:
 * A modular structure that couples existing expert models like XDrift (spray-drift model based on Rautmann drift values) and RunOffPrzm (PRZM-based implementation of spatial run-off distribution) and that allows to flexibly replace or add further modules.
-* An unified and consistent view on the environmental state of the simulated landscape that is shared among modules and available to risk-assessment.
+* A unified and consistent view on the environmental state of the simulated landscape that is shared among modules and available to risk-assessment.
 * Data semantics that explicitly express values and their physical units at different spatial and temporal scales plus the ability of transient data transformations according to the requirements of used models.